Segment Security

 Parameters

 segment_name The name of the segment to filter.
-This can be the segment currently being configured, to give you control over traffic within the segment.
+This can be the current segment to give control over traffic within the segment.

 Related Command